jorshi/torchdrum-plugin/README.md

 This is an audio plugin, so it has audio input and output.
 It is a real-time drum synthensizer than takes audio as input.

+Ideas:
+dry/wet

+info on Model

+Feedback for onset detection

+Visualisation of the decaying frequencies